TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/03_lesson/lab.md

-# Lab: Dictionaries Storing Lists
+# Lab 6.03: Dictionaries Storing Lists

 In this lab we will create a dictionary to do list.
 Each key in the dictionary will be a day of the week.
 The values will a be a list of items.